M-MuneebAlam/django-finance-tracker/README.md

 This isn't just a demo - it's a **fully deployed, production-grade application** showcasing:

-- ✨ **Modern UI/UX** with glassmorphism design and responsive layouts
+- ✨ **Modern UI/UX** with glassmorphism design and professional styling
 - 📊 **Interactive Data Visualization** using Plotly.js with real-time updates
 - 🔐 **Complete Authentication System** with user registration and secure login
 - 💾 **Robust Data Management** with advanced filtering and CSV export
 - 🚀 **HTMX Integration** for smooth, SPA-like interactions without JavaScript frameworks
-- 📱 **Mobile-First Design** optimized for all devices and screen sizes
+- �️ **Desktop-Optimized Interface** with plans for mobile responsiveness

 ### 💡 **Technical Excellence**